PATH Study FAQs for Researchers

 The PATH Study is unable to assist with individual analytic questions from researchers.
 Researchers are encouraged to consult other pages at ICPSR such as the Help and User Guide and the Teaching & Learning pages.
 You may also wish to consult with statisticians and analysts at your institution with more specific questions.

-The PATH Study does not provide funding for secondary data analysis.
+The PATH Study does not provide funding for existing data analysis.
 However, interested researchers are encouraged to check the NIH Guide to Grants and Contracts page for funding opportunity announcements that suit their research goals.

 Specific Data Content